Hebali/ciFaceTracker/README.md

 path tBasePath = path( ci::app::AppBasic::getResourcePath() );

-So, in Xcode, you can drop the model folder into Resources and you don't have to deal with "Resources.h" I haven't tested this on Windows, making this a bit of a hack.
+So, in Xcode, you can drop the model folder into Resources and you don't have to deal with "Resources.h" I haven't tested this on Windows and suspect it won't work - making this a temporary hack.

 TODO:
 - Test Expression and ExpressionClassifier file loading and saving.
 Should be implemented now, haven't had time to test yet.